code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

 `--slurm-batch-size=N`
 `--slurm-batch-wtime=M` can also be used to specify the wall time limit in hours of submissions (3 hours by default).
+Additional slurm batch (SBATCH) parameters can be also specified at run time using the `--sbatch-parameter` option.
+This option only takes into account only one argument at a time.
+For example, to add the "exclusive" and send an e-mail notification use the following command-line option:
+`--sbatch-parameter=--exclusive --sbatch-parameter=--mail-user=name.last@email.com`

 \warning
-For EDF users, the `wckey` argument should be defined in the user environnement with the following command: `export SBATCH_WCKEY=<key>`.
+For EDF users, the `wckey` argument should be defined.
+It can be done by either using `--sbatch-parameter=--wckey=<key>` during run time, or by setting an environnement variable with the following
+command: `export SBATCH_WCKEY=<key>`.

 ### Definition of dependencies